Gossip

 Introduction

 Cyberbullying is one of the many harmful effects of gossip and because it leads to profound shame and embarrassment, it has even been linked to suicides among youth.
-Prior to the rise of the Internet, negative gossip spread about young people would be able to be left at school or a similarly restrictive environment.
-With instant and constant access to social media sites, people are able to continuously bully by spreading derogatory information about others in a context that does not allow easy rebuttal or explanation.
+Prior to the rise of the internet, negative gossip spread about young people would be able to be left at school or a similarly restrictive environment.
+With instant and constant access to social media, people are able to continuously bully by spreading derogatory information about others in a context that does not allow easy rebuttal or explanation.
 This article will explore the benefits and harmful effects of gossip, gender differences, and the future of gossip.

 Defining gossip